fredboudon/lpy-training/README.md

 ## Installation of the training material

+To access git material, install first [Github Desktop](https://desktop.github.com/)

 In a convenient directory, you will now download the training material using the following commands.

     cd /path/to/your/documents
     git clone https://github.com/fredboudon/lpy-training.git

+or directly by using Github Desktop.

 ## Installation of L-Py using Conda